How Does Machine Learning Support Subscription Ecommerce?

-Machine Learning Predictions for Subscription Companies
+Machine Learning and Subscription Cortex

-Q1) Subscription Lead Scoring: Which acquisitions/leads are good, and which are bad?
+Subscription Lead Scoring: Which acquisitions/leads are good, and which are bad?

 Subscription businesses typically spend a considerable amount of money acquiring users from social media, referral programs, freemium models, etc. If the users don’t maintain their subscription for at least a few cycles, it can be highly detrimental to the sustainable growth of the company.